promises-aplus/promises-spec/promises-a-plus.md

 ## Notes

-1. In practical terms, an implementation must use a mechanism such as `setTimeout`, or a faster alternative, where available, such as `setImmediate` or `process.nextTick`, to ensure that `onFulfilled` or `onRejected` are not invoked in the same turn of the Javascript event loop as the call to `then` to which they are passed.
+1. In practical terms, an implementation must use a mechanism such as `setTimeout`, or a faster alternative, where available, such as `setImmediate` or `process.nextTick`, to ensure that `onFulfilled` or `onRejected` are not invoked in the same turn of the event loop as the call to `then` to which they are passed.

 1. Each implementation should document whether it may produce `promise2` === `promise1`, and if so, under what conditions.
 It is intentionally not specified as to whether the returned promise may be the same promise, or must be a new promise, i.e. `promise2` !== `promise1` is not a requirement.
 An implemention is free to allow `promise2` === `promise1`, provided it can meet the requirements in this section.